LachlanGunn/rtrain/README.md

     opportunity.___

-The **rtrain** package is a Python package for remotely training Keras neural network models for Keras.
-This allows scripts and notebooks to remain conveniently located on the user's desktop, with just the expensive training operation being offloaded.
+The **rtrain** package is a Python package for remotely training Keras neural network models.
+This allows scripts and notebooks to remain conveniently located on the user's local machine, with just the expensive training operation being offloaded to distant lands.

 This approach has some advantages: